Why do deep convolutional networks generalize so poorly to small image transformations?: Why don't modern CNNs learn to be invariant from data augmentation?

-As an alternative to pooling, Ruderman et al.~\citep{RudermanEtAl} have shown that networks may learn smooth filters that will lead to reduced sensitivity to transformations.
-Evidently, the filters learned in standard VGG16 are not smooth enough.

-\section{Why don't modern CNNs learn to be invariant from data?}
+\section{Why don't modern CNNs learn to be invariant from data augmentation?}

-While the preceding discussion suggests that the CNN architecture will not yield translation invariance "for free", there is still the possibility that the CNN will learn a translation invariant prediction from the training examples.
-This requires that the training set will actually include examples at a very large number of locations so that it may be easier for the network to achieve low training error by learning an invariant representation.
+While the preceding discussion suggests that the CNN architecture will not yield translation invariance ``for free", there is still the possibility that the CNN will learn a translation invariant prediction from the training examples, i.e. by learning representations that satisfy the conditions for shiftability.
+This can be achieved by the network learning filters whose Fourier transform is predominantly concentrated in low frequencies.
+We would expect the network to learn such filters when they are trained using data augmentation.
+As mentioned previously, the input to the networks were obtained using a random crop of a training image, so that the network was equally likely to see a particular image and a one pixel translation of that image.
+Why doesn't this cause the network to learn a discriminant function that is invariant to one pixel translations?

-Consistent with previous results on "dataset bias"~\citep{simon2007scene,raguram2008computing,berg2009finding,torralba2011unbiased,weyand2011discovering,mezuman2012learning} we find that the ImageNet dataset is extremely biased in terms of the available sizes and locations of objects.
-As one illustration, figure~\ref{fig:4}~ shows the distribution of the distances between the eyes of a "Tibetan terrier" and the positions of the center point between the dog’s eyes.
-Notice that both distributions are far from uniform.

-To be more quantitative, we used the available bounding-box labels, and extracted the center point of the bounding-box and its height as proxies for the object position and size respectively.
-We then applied a Chi-squared test to ask whether object location and object sizes were uniform for that category.
-For more than 900 out of the 1000 categories we found that location and size were highly non uniform ($P<10^{-10}$).
-Given these strong biases, we do not expect a learning system to learn to be invariant.